Back

 Banners

-One of the simplest in-app advertisements types.
-A banner is a block on the top or the bottom of a screen.
+One of the simplest in-app advertisement types.
+A banner is a block on top or the bottom of a screen.
 You can set a banner in a way to make them change from time to time.

 in app advertisement

 A fixed position of banners makes the user remember where they can see an ad on their screen and start ignoring it.
 This effect is called ‘banner blindness’.
-To avoid a user ignoring ads, it’s better to seamlessly integrate them to the main app content, like they do with the next ad type.
+To avoid a user ignoring ads, it’s better to seamlessly integrate them into the main app content as they do with the next ad type.

 Native ads